 According to the findings of this response, customers had a negative response to shiny packaging, but not too matte packaging.
 Frito-Lay then ditched the flashy packaging in favor of the new, matte design.

 TIP: Neuromarketing approaches are widely used in the redesign of packaging and appearance.
 Check out this link to read more about the study mentioned above (as well as some other intriguing studies).

 Keep in mind that when you choose colors, you may be impacting how potential customers feel.
 Colors may elicit a wide spectrum of emotions, with research regularly demonstrating a link between specific colors and specific emotions.

 Color can be a potent marketing tool when used effectively.
 Coca-pervasive Cola’s use of the color red is one of the most well-known instances, but many other firms have employed the color to great effect.
 Color and advertising neuromarketing professionals have split colors into subgroups as a reference to how they might be used effectively.
-If you want to attract experts, for example, cool blues are the go-to color.
+For example, if you want to attract experts, cool blues are the go-to color.

 TIP: make how color may be utilized to affect purchasing behavior.

 4. Ad Effectiveness

 For many years, brain imaging was solely the domain of academics and scientists.
 On the other hand, Neuromarketing has used the extraordinary power of fMRI imaging to provide insights into human behavior and consumer behaviors.